pleabargain/EnglishHelpsYourCareer/idioms.md

 * If someone throws you a line, they give you help when you are in serious difficulties.
 # Throw someone in at the deep end

----* * * *
-* * * * * * * * *       ---

-* If you are thrown in at the deep end, you have to deal with serious issues the moment you start something like a job,
-* instead of having time to acquire experience.
+* If you are thrown in at the deep end, you have to deal with serious issues the moment you start something like a job, instead of having time to acquire experience.

 # Throw someone to the wolves
 * If someone is thrown to the wolves, they are abandoned and have to face trouble without any support.

 # Throw the baby out with the bath water
 * If you get rid of useful things when discarding inessential things, you throw the baby out with the bath water.

 # Throw the book at someone
 * If you throw the book at someone, you punish them as severely as possible.

 # Throw your hat in the ring
 * If someone throws their hat in the ring, they announce that they want to take part in a competition or contest.
-'Toss
-* your hat in the ring' is an alternative.
+'Toss your hat in the ring' is an alternative.

 # Throw your weight around
-* If someone throws their weight around, they use their authority or force of personality to get what they want in the
-* face of opposition.
+* If someone throws their weight around, they use their authority or force of personality to get what they want in the face of opposition.

 # Thumb your nose at
 * If you thumb your nose at something, you reject it or scorn it.

 # Thumbs down & thumbs up
 * If something gets the thumbs up, it gets approval, while the thumbs down means disapproval.

 # Tickle your fancy
 * If something tickles your fancy, it appeals to you and you want to try it or have it.

 # Tickled pink
 * If you are very pleased about something, you are tickled pink.
-# Tickled pink
 * If something tickles you pink, it amuses you.

 # Tie the knot
 * When people tie the knot, they get married.

 # Tight rein
 * If things or people are kept on a tight rein, they are given very little freedom or controlled carefully.

 # Tight ship
 * If you run a tight ship, you control something strictly and don't allow people much freedom of action.

 # Tighten your belt
 * If you have to tighten your belt, you have to economise.

 # Till the pips squeak
 * If someone will do something till the pips squeak, they will do it to the limit, even though it will make other people
 * suffer.